emruckle/Portfolio/reverseWordle/README.md

 - Skills Demonstrated: Java Programming, algorithm development, data structures, user interaction, debugging and testing.

 ## Detailed Program Information and Example Ouput
 The program is centered around the Guava MutableGraph data structure.
-We used this data structure so that we could efficiently hold information about the relationships among many pieces of data.This project filters through the list of all five-letter words in the English language in order to find a combination of five five-letter words which between them contain 25 of the 26 letters in the English alphabet.
+We used this data structure so that we could efficiently hold information about the relationships among many pieces of data.
+This project filters through the list of all five-letter words in the English language in order to find a combination of five five-letter words which between them contain 25 of the 26 letters in the English alphabet.